 Papers submitted to the journal by a member(s) of the editorial team will have their papers reviewed and processed by an editor or editors not involved with the paper concerned.

 Authors must declare what, if any, financial support they received for the research.

 Authors are only allowed to add an acknowledgment to the manuscript after it has been accepted for publication in order to ensure the masked peer-review process.
 Acknowledgments are placed before the references.

 JoE has adopted a continuous online publication model.
-Therefore once a paper is accepted for publication, it will be uploaded to the website within 28 days.
+Therefore once a paper is accepted for publication, it will be uploaded to the website within 42 days, subject to typesetting checks.
 In order to publish accepted articles promptly, National Wellbeing Service journals will use article numbers instead of the traditional method of continuous pagination through any particular volume.
 (Page numbers will still be used within each article.)
 Although JoE is an e-journal, it may be published in a print format for professional bodies or subscribers on an annual basis if requested.